William Phillips Hall

-William Phillips Hall was a lay evangelist, railroad transportation executive, and electrical engineer.
+William Phillips Hall (February 1, 1864 – August 15, 1937) was a lay evangelist, railroad transportation executive, and electrical engineer.
 He founded the Hall Signal Company, headquartered in New York City, and invented signal mechanisms to improve railroad safety.
-He was involved with many other companies worldwide related to the railroad industry, was well known for his philanthropic and religious work, and participated in various new reform and religious movements.
+He was involved with many other companies worldwide related to the railroad industry, and participated in various new reform and religious movements.

 Early life

-Hall was the son of the railroad signal inventor Thomas Seavey Hall and Sarah Katherine (Phillips) Hall, his third wife.
-He was born in Stamford, Connecticut, on February 1, 1864.
+Hall was born in Stamford, Connecticut, on February 1, 1864.
 He went to the local public school and, after graduating from high school, was supplemented by a college preparation course, although he never entered college.
 In his youth he learned the trade of electrical machinist.

 Midlife and business career

-Hall followed in his father's footsteps and invented railroad signal mechanisms.
-In 1889, at 25 years old, he founded the Hall Signal Company that manufactured railroad automatic block signals to warn when two trains were on the same section of track.
+Hall followed in his father's footsteps, invented railroad signal mechanisms, and started the Hall Signal Company in 1889.
 Hall was president of the company headquartered in New York City with offices in Chicago and London.
 Railroad traffic in the city of Chicago during the six months of the 1893 Chicago World's Fair contained 19,500,000 passengers, but there were no accidents with Hall's system of signals installed on the Illinois Central railroad.

 By the age of 47, Hall was a director of several large corporations including the New York Real Estate Security Company, the Long Island Assembly, and the Continental Hall Signal Company of Brussels, Belgium.
 He was also a member of the American Railway Signal Association, the American Railway Appliance Association, the New York Board of Trade and Transportation, and the Board of Trade of Greenwich, Connecticut.